ivalab/mmf/README.md

 We employ opensourced simulator AI2THOR to generate our datasets for both symbolic goal learning and scene graph parsing, which share the same images in the train and test splits.
 All ground-truth information are automatically stored, which is labor-free.
 The code is stored in this [repo](https://github.com/ivalab/SGL_SGP_data_generator).

 ## Manipulation Experiment
+We evaluate the proposed framework for human instruction following with a list of daily activities in the Simular AI2THOR.
+All data and code are stored [here](https://github.com/ivalab/me_sgl).

 ## Citation